davidbarsky/Schoolwork/21b/Assignment 2/Report.md

 ### Problem 3

 I want to document how the list `past-respones` is handled by the program loop.
 It is initially created in the procedure `(visit-doctor)`, and is passed through every iteration of the `(doctor-driver-loop)`.
 When the procedure `(reply)` is called, `past-responses` is passed to the `(reply)` method.
-25% of the time, the `(reply)` method gets a past response of the user.
+12.5% of the time, the `(reply)` method gets a past response of the user.

 ## Problem 4

 I chose to modify both the `(doctor-driver-loop)` and the `(visit-doctor)` procedures in order to implement an end condition (reached when the user enters `(suppertime)` when the doctor program asks, `(who are you)`).
 Initially, I chose to modify the `(doctor-driver-loop)` exclusively, but doing so made the `(doctor-driver-loop)` program too unwieldy, with far too many nested conditional statements.
 Instead, I chose to use `(visit-doctor)` as the procedure that handled entering and exiting the doctor loop.
 That is, if the patient's name is `suppertime`, the program terminates.
-Otherwise, it “sees” the next patient
+Otherwise, it “sees” the next patient.